Yubico/webauthn-sign-kem-extensions/README.md

        If `genKey.backupEligible` is `"required"`,
        select an authenticator that can create backup eligible credentials and configure the authenticator to create a backup eligible credential.
-       If this is not possible, return a DOMException whose name is “NotAllowedError”.
+       If this is not possible, return a DOMException whose name is "NotAllowedError".

     1. Set `extInput.genKey` to a CBOR map with the entries: